and welcome to our German Word of the Day. This time we’ll take a look at the meaning of

-Klappt’s and hat’s geklappt are really super common combinations and I’m sure you’ll hear them a lot.
+Klappt’s and hat’s geklappt are really super common combinations, by the way, and I’m sure you’ll hear them a lot.
 The ‘s is just a shortened es that refers to what’s being tried.

 - “Hast du eine Idee, wie ich Fettwein-Flecken aus meiner Hose krieg’?”

 “Mit Salz klappt’s bestimmt.”

 - “Any idea, how I can get fat-wine stains out of my pants?”